Jahia/provisioning-tutorials/01-personal-api-tokens/README.md

 # Personal API Tokens example

-In this example we're going to start:
+In this example we're going to:

-* Jahia Enterprise, single node and use a local DerbyDB
+* start Jahia Enterprise, single node and use a local DerbyDB
 * Install Personal API Tokens
 * Create an API token attached to root